ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 If you get an error
 message instead, you do not see a video, or if the video output does not look like the preceding animation, it is likely that Manim has not been installed correctly.
-Please refer to the :doc:`../installation/troubleshooting` page for more information.
+Please refer to our :doc:`FAQ section </faq/index>` for help with the most common issues.

 ***********